YanaSn0/Python/README.md

 ## Combine Video and Audio

-## Combines video and audio files into a single .mp4:
+## Combines video and audio files into a single:

-python process.py combine ./videos/V1.mp4 ./audio/A1.m4a --output-dir ./combined --debug
+python process.py combine ./looped --output-dir ./combined --debug

 ## Slideshow Video from Pictures with specified delay: